FJJLeon/Compiler-Lab-2018/lab2/README.md

 * end-of-file handling;
 * other interesting features of your lexer.

 **Notice**: Before you start this lab, you should carefully read the chapter 2 of the textbook, and you may need to get some help from the [lex manual](http://dinosaur.compilertools.net/lex/index.html) and the *Tiger Language Reference Manual* (Appendix A).
-As usual, if you have any question about this lab, feel free to contact Haoyu Li, who is the teaching assistant responsible for lab 2.

 **Update**: We have added an extra testcase named as **testcases/test52.tig** and the corresponding output named as **refs/test52.out** to test escape sequences.